visualopsholdings/tinylogo/README.md

 This will allow your to fit quite large programs into yoru arduino, and also allow the programs to come from an actual text file with comments etc.

+## Running a .lgo file and seeing what it does.

+You can run one of the LOGO source files directly with the "run" tool provided.

+To build the tool see below in development.

+To use it:

+$ tools/build/run logo/rgb.lgo

 ## Development

 The development process for all of this code used a normal Linux environment with the BOOST